Sand Hill, Pennsylvania

 Sand Hill is an unincorporated community and census-designated place (CDP) in Lebanon County, Pennsylvania, United States.
 The population was 2,496 at the 2010 census.

 Geography

-Sand Hill is located in central Lebanon County, in central North Lebanon Township.
+Sand Hill is located in central Lebanon County, in main North Lebanon Township.
 It is bordered to the south by the city of Lebanon, the county seat.
 The Sand Hill CDP includes the neighborhoods of Sand Hill, Sunset, and Reinohlsville.
 Pennsylvania Route 343 (North 7th Street) passes through the community, leading north 6 mi to Fredericksburg and south into Lebanon.

 According to the United States Census Bureau, the CDP has a total area of 2.6 km2, all land.
 The community sits on the slopes of the hill that forms the north side of the Lebanon Valley.
 Streams in the CDP drain south to Brandywine Creek, which continues south to Quittapahilla Creek in the center of the valley.